Skip to content

 According to pdfforge’s official PDF Architect product page, the free tier really is “create, edit, view, and rotate” only, and anything beyond that is paid.
 That’s a fair business model, but the architecture means you can’t just buy “the editor” once and be done.
 You’re committing to a per-feature licensing path.

-For the broader landscape of online and desktop options, we cross-checked our picks against our Sejda PDF editor review and HiPDF guide so we’d know how the desktop set compares with the browser-based crowd.
+For the broader landscape of online and desktop options, compare these picks against our Sejda PDF editor review and HiPDF guide to see how the desktop set stacks up against the browser-based crowd.

 #Best PDF Architect Alternatives in 2026